zcorpan/html-parser-book/manuscript/parser.md

 >
 > * none (it will be ignored)

-Note that that isn’t the ASCII "x" but instead U+0445 CYRILLIC SMALL LETTER HA.
+Note that that isn't the ASCII "x" but instead U+0445 CYRILLIC SMALL LETTER HA.
 If we look at the *end tag open state* above, we find:

 > Anything else
 >